cziter15/ksIotFrameworkLib/README.md

-#StopTheWar
+## StopTheWar

-War is a non-sense, totally outdated, wrong-way of human beings.
-Help stop the war: https://community.platformio.org/t/platformio-is-a-ukrainian-project-please-help-us-stop-the-war/26330
+War is a non-sense, totally outdated, wrong-way of human beings... waste of our civilization (limited) time, waste of limited resources.
+This lib - ksIotFramework is polish project, please help our brave neighbours (UA) to stop this stupid war, totally unneceessary at this time.
+People should going to be united, not divided at this moment.
+Imperial times are the past, not the future, mister Putin.

+https://community.platformio.org/t/platformio-is-a-ukrainian-project-please-help-us-stop-the-war/26330

 # ksIotFrameworkLib